-The program provides students with the academic requirements established by ACEND for entry-level dietitians.
+The program provides students with the academic requirements established by ACEND for entry-level dietitians/nutritionists.
 Graduates of the program receive a verification statement signed by the DPND program director.
-Graduates are then eligible to apply for a ACEND-accredited supervised practice program via dietetic internships or pre-professional practice programs that are available throughout the country.
+Graduates are then eligible to apply for a ACEND-accredited supervised practice program via dietetic internships or individualized supervised practice pathways that are available throughout the country.
 After completing the supervised practice requirements, individuals may take the registration examination administered by the Commission on Dietetic Registration.
 Passing the registration examination earns the credentials of registered dietitian Nutritionist (RDN).
 Career opportunities are available to dietitians in health facilities, food service organizations, government agencies, and consulting work.
 Some individuals use this program to prepare for graduate study in nutrition-related areas.

 334 Caudell Hall

 Buffalo, NY 14222

 Phone: (716) 878-5913